rust-embedded/bare-metal/README.md

 > Abstractions common to bare metal systems

-This project is developed and maintained by the [Tools team][team].
+This project is developed and maintained by the [Cortex-A, Cortex-M, Cortex-R, MSP430, and RISCV teams][teams].

 ## [Change log](CHANGELOG.md)